SkyflowFoundry/skyflow-byot-loader/skyflow-snowflake-tokenization/lambda/Skyflow-for-Snowflake-Deployment-Guide.md

 ### Required Tools
 - **Node.js 18+** - [Download](https://nodejs.org/)
 - **AWS CLI** - [Install Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+  - **Note:** This guide uses AWS CLI for all deployment steps.
+If you prefer Infrastructure as Code (IaC), you can adapt these steps to Terraform, CloudFormation, or AWS CDK.
 - **AWS Account** with permissions for Lambda, API Gateway, IAM, Secrets Manager
 - **Snowflake Account** with ACCOUNTADMIN role
 - **Skyflow Account** with vault access and authentication credentials (JWT or API Key)